paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 17038 root      20   0    8476   2984   1984 D   3.7   0.0   0:00.77 dd
 17039 root      20   0    8476   2928   1916 D   3.7   0.0   0:01.14 dd
 ```

+%CPU indicates CPU load percentage of a single core used.
+You may see this exceeds 100% which means it's occupying a full core plus another (or more).

 Meanwhile listing the Top 5 CPU consuming processes:
 ```